 Adults: 40, –

 Children: 20, –

 Family: 100, –

-The museum is open on a daily basis during the summer season of 2017 (start of July to 10th September).
+The museum is open on a daily basis during the summer season of 2018 (8th of July to 9th of September).
 Opening hours are from 09:30 to 21:30.
 During the winter, the museum may be opened on request.
 You can pay the entrance fee at the museum or with us in the reception of Finse 1222.

 If you are planning to visit the museum in a large group, it is best if to notify us and the museum in advance.

 The cafe and museum shop can seat 25 people and has a maximum capacity of 50 people.